 - For the TOEFL, use the institution code is 2926, and Department code is 72.

-- Applicants to the PhD program must take the GRE general exam but are not required to take the Advanced Math Subject Exam.
+- This year, applicants to the PhD program must take the GRE general exam but are not required to take the Advanced Math Subject Exam.
 The last date to take the test so that your scores are received by Penn in time to be considered as part of your application is in late October, go to the ETS for details.
 If the general exam is not available in your geographical location, please let us know.

 - Applicants should consult the AMCS faculty list to find several faculty members with whom they might want to work.
 You should send e-mail to these members of our faculty to express your interest in their research, and to learn if they anticipate an openning in their research program for a new PhD student from AMCS.